catalyst-cloud/catalystcloud-docs/source/first-instance/ansible.rst

   Catalyst Cloud.

 Before running the Ansible playbooks, ensure your OpenStack credentials have been set up.
-The variables from your sourced openRC file are read by the Ansible ``os_auth`` module, and will provide Ansible with the credentials required to access the Catalyst Cloud APIs.
+The variables from your sourced OpenRC file are read by the Ansible ``os_auth`` module, and will provide Ansible with the credentials required to access the Catalyst Cloud APIs.